tesselo/pixels/docs/generator.md

 ## Supporting arguments
-This section documents a number of arguments that can be set as generator arguments in the stac training algorithm, that are not direct arguments of the DataGenerator.
+This section documents a number of arguments that can be set as generator arguments in the stac training algorithm, that are not direct arguments of the Generator.
 These additional arguments are related with formatting the input and output of the models, as well as handling special cases during prediction.

 ### Variable prediction image size